siddharth251189/components-databinding/README.md

 In this example we are sending the data from AddserverComponent to AppComponent and store the data in serverElements array.

-So lets see how can we achive our goal.
+So lets see how can we achieve our goal.

 In this example we are creating two custom events first serverCreated is and second is blueprintCreated.